apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 ----

 The DAG is Airflow's core entity that represents a recurring workflow.
 You can create a DAG by instantiating the :class:`~airflow.models.dag.DAG` class in your DAG file.
+You can also instantiate them via :class::`~airflow.models.dagbag.DagBag` class that reads DAGs from a file or a folder.
+DAGs can also have parameters specified via :class::`~airflow.models.param.Param` class.

 Airflow has a set of example DAGs that you can use to learn how to write DAGs